Missing North Port, Florida teen found as Laundrie manhunt continues

 North Port PD Public Information Officer Josh Taylor told Fox News that Malava-Ortiz "contacted her family" on Thursday evening and "was reunited" with them on Friday afternoon.

 The alert comes nearly a month after 22-year-old Gabby Petito's family reported her missing on Sept.
-11 when she did not return to her North Port home with her fiance, Brian Laundrie.
+11 when she did not return to her North Port home with her fiancé, Brian Laundrie.
 Her remains were later found in Wyoming.
 Laundrie, a fugitive, returned to North Port on Sept.
 1 in Petito's van without her after the two embarked on a cross-country road trip over the summer.

 CLICK HERE TO GET THE FOX NEWS APP

-North Port police are still trying to track down Laundrie after he, too, was reported missing on Sept.
-17, though his family last saw him on Sept.
+North Port Police are still trying to track down Laundrie after he was reported missing Sept.
+17. His family reported last seeing him Sept.
 13.